PlatONnetwork/docs/docs/PlatON经济方案.md

 #### Consensus

-Each verification node turns into a proposer, and each proposer has a 20-second window period and can produce up to 10 blocks.
+Each validator node turns into a proposer, and each proposer has a 20-second window period and can produce up to 10 blocks.
 That is, if 10 blocks are produced within 20 seconds, the next proposer will immediately turn out to produce blocks.
 If 10 blocks are not produced within 20 seconds, it is still the turn of the next proposer to produce blocks.
 If the round has not produced 250 blocks, the cycle will continue.

 For the specific consensus scheme, see PlatON consensus scheme.